 Portrait from the Representative Men of New York, Volume II, 1898.

-The picturesque life of Godolphin Burslem is examined today, and the mustachioed man above certainly lived a life of intrigue and mystery.
+The picturesque life of Godolphin Burslem is examined today, and after reading the following passages on his life, I'm certain you'll agree that the mustachioed man above lived a life of intrigue and mystery!
 While not a politician in the exact sense of the word, Burslem ran an unsuccessful campaign for the New York State Assembly in 1896, but it is the other aspects of his life (that of a con man and criminal) that will lend quite a bit of color to this article.
-Godolphin Finney Burslem was born in Great Britain on May 6, 1855 into a family quite prominent in the English military.
+Godolphin Finney Burslem was born in Great Britain on May 6, 1855 into a family prominent in the English military.
 He attended the Woolrich Military School in 1870 and the next year began service in the Royal Horse Artillery.